-Before we get stuck in, you might be wondering exactly what we mean by transcreation.
+Before we get stuck in, you might be wondering exactly what we, from the perspective of a healthcare copywriting agency, mean by transcreation.

 Think of it as translation’s sophisticated cousin.
 Whereas translation provides a literal equivalent of your copy, transcreation is more of an adaptation process.